Skip to main content

 super.viewDidLoad()

-// Set up single message handler for all Payment Widget events
+// Register a single message handler for all Widget events

 let contentController = webView.configuration.userContentController